JerryOscar/Project_Investigate_a_Dataset_-__TMDB_5000_Movie/README.md

 In this final section, we'll provide a summary and the conclusions of the data analysis.

-## How to Run the Code

-The analysis was performed using Python and various libraries including pandas, matplotlib, seaborn, and scipy.
-To run the code, you will need to have these libraries installed.

-You can run the code in a Python environment, such as Jupyter Notebook.
-Simply import the Python file and run the functions to perform the analysis and generate the visualizations.

 <a name="analysis"></a>

-Analysis
+## Analysis

 We use the cleaned data to answer our research question.
 We produce at least two visualizations using the cleaned data and explain how they help us answer the question.

 <a name="data-storing"></a>

-Data Storing
+## Data Storing

 We update our local database/data store with the cleaned data, following best practices for storing our cleaned data:

-We maintain different instances/versions of data (raw and cleaned data).
+- We maintain different instances/versions of data (raw and cleaned data).

-We name the dataset files informatively.
+- We name the dataset files informatively.

-We ensure both the raw and cleaned data is saved to our database/data store.
+- We ensure both the raw and cleaned data are saved to our database/data store.

 <a name="project-reflection"></a>